pomonam/Self-Tuning-Networks/README.md

 ```
 pip install -r requirements.txt
 ```
 In addition, please install [PyTorch](https://pytorch.org/) version 1.5.1 (or >= 1.5.0).
-We plan to release JAX version of the code as well.
+We plan to release the JAX version of the code as well.

 ## How to use STNs for Custom Projects?
 Self-Tuning Networks can be easily applied to any architectures, datasets, and regularization hyperparameters.
 Please follow these steps to use STNs for your custom projects.

-1. Define your own model inheriting from `StnModel` using layers from `\layers`.
+1. Define your model inheriting from `StnModel` using layers from `\layers`.
 Specify how your models interact with hyperparameters.
 ```
 class StnTwoLayerMLP(StnModel):
     # Inherit from StnModel.